rogerh2/SpheroidInvasionAnalysis/README.md

 *The GUI main menu*

 #### Settings Page
+1. **Binarize Settings** These settings control the default binarization parameters.
+The threshold adjusts the binarization threshold and the blur controls a gaussian blur used assist in auto contour detection.
+If auto clean is selected the application will automatically remove artifacts outside the largest boundary in the initial image (where the time is 0) if auto binarization is selected.
-1. **Performance Settings** The only setting that affects performance is the batch size.
+2. **Performance Settings** The only setting that affects performance is the batch size.
 The batch size is the number of pixels to process during each iteration during the analysis step.
 A larger batch size can lead to shorter processing times by higher RAM usage.
-2. **Dimensional Settings** These set the time unit and the micrometers per pixel.
+3. **Dimensional Settings** These set the time unit and the micrometers per pixel.
 The time unit should match the one used in your file name.
 In the example provided an image was taken each hour.
-3. **Plot Settings** The GUI will automatically produce plots during the analysis step.
+4. **Plot Settings** The GUI will automatically produce plots during the analysis step.
 This lets the user set the font, font size, and tick size for the axes.
 The plot settings can be previewed once chosen.

 ![settings.png](GUI%20instructional%20images%2Fsettings.png)